 Start with the code you want to deploy.
 Add a request function that UbiOps can recognize, and place it together with your requirements and necessary files in a single folder.
 Zip it or use our CLI to do this.
 This is your deployment package.

 Define a deployment in UbiOps and upload your code.
-Give your deployment a name, tell UbiOps what inputs and outputs your code expects (blobs, structured data, …) and upload the deployment package.
+Give your deployment a name, tell UbiOps what inputs and outputs your code expects (files, structured data, …) and upload the deployment package.
 Or deploy automatically from Git.

 03 / UbiOps will build a Docker container with your code